Don't miss out on any news and changes relating to CE! Register now for the CE InfoService

 I. Introduction: From Directive to Regulation

-So far, the European Battery Directive1 has mainly focussed on the recovery phase of batteries.
+Previously, the European Battery Directive1 has mainly focussed on the recovery phase of batteries.
 However, the European Green Deal puts batteries at the centre of efforts to achieve climate neutrality and the sustainable use of resources.
 In view of the growing importance and demand for batteries as an energy source for various sectors, a standardised legal framework is required along their entire life cycle.
-However, with the limited scope of regulation and differing implementation by the Member States, the Battery Regulation is reaching its limits in creating a sustainable battery value chain.
+However, with the limited scope of regulation and differing implementation by the Member States, the Battery Directive was reaching its limits in creating a sustainable battery value chain.
 Standardised requirements are needed - from procurement to production and recycling - that cover ethical raw material sourcing, security of supply, sustainable battery production, reducing negative environmental impacts and improving resource efficiency.
-The new Regulation (EU) 2023/15422 sets out harmonised requirements to improve the resource use, circular economy, sustainability and safety of batteries.
+The Regulation (EU) 2023/15422 now sets out harmonised requirements to improve the resource use, circular economy, sustainability and safety of batteries.

 In order to ensure that batteries meet the specified standards and guarantee a high level of environmental protection, mandatory conformity assessment procedures are now prescribed.
 This obligation lies with the battery producer, who has the best insight into the product design and manufacturing process.
 However, other economic operators along the supply chain must also ensure that only compliant batteries are placed on the market.
 The key obligations and innovations are presented in the following and the associated challenges for economic operators are highlighted.

-The Battery Regulation introduces significant innovations compared to the Battery Directive, which cover all phases of the life cycle.
+The BattVO introduced and continues to introduce significant innovations compared to the Battery Directive, which cover all phases of the life cycle.
 Some of the regulations have already been in force since 18 February 2024, while the innovations in particular will be implemented gradually until 2027 and beyond.
-The following new or significantly extended requirements must be met when placing batteries on the market in future, although the structure and deadlines may differ depending on the type of battery:
+The following new or significantly extended requirements must be met when placing batteries on the market in future, although the structure and deadlines may differ depending on the type of battery and are subject to frequent adjustments and changes::

 Determining the scope of obligations for companies depends largely on their own role in the value chain.
 A significant innovation is the introduction of the producer according to Art.
 3 No. 33, who is responsible for compliance and fulfilment of sustainability and safety standards as well as labelling and information requirements.
 ‘Manufacturer’ means any natural or legal person who manufactures a battery or has a battery designed or manufactured, and markets that battery under its own name or trademark or puts it into service for its own purposes.’